shubh01ranalux/PDF-Encryptor-With-Python-GUI/README.md

 # PDF-Encryptor-With-Python-GUI
 This GUI application makes it easy for you to encrypt any PDF file with a password to protect your data even if it got into wrong hands.

-Clone or Download this repository
+Clone or Download this repository.
 Run following commands:
 ```shell
 cd PDF-Encryptor-With-Python-GUI